 - Large Cutting Board

-- Mix water, sugar and yeast in a medium bowl.
+- Mix cool water, sugar and yeast in a medium bowl.
 Let stand for 5 minutes until dissolved.

 - See article on Forming a New York style Pizza and Topping a New York style Pizza for photo instructions.